LD4P/sinopia_editor/README.md

   -> values: [{value},...]
   show: <true | false>
   showNav: <true | false>
-  rootResourceKey: <key of root resource that this property is descendant of>
+  rootSubjectKey: <key of root resource that this property is descendant of>
   rootPropertyKey: <key of root property that this subject is part of; for root property is own key>
   descUriOrLiteralValueKeys = [key of descendant uri or literal Value, ...] descWithErrorPropertyKeys = [key of descendant or self Property with an error, ...]